Of model completeness and algebraic groups: Homomorphism between rational points of algebraic groups

-The second item in the above theorem might be found as well in \cite{margulis}, see Prop.
+This result might be found as well in \cite{margulis}, see Prop.
 1.4.10 there.
-It is worth mentioning that the decomposition from the second item above is unique up to isomorphism.
+It is worth mentioning that this decomposition is unique up to isomorphism.
+We will use the following. \begin{notation} Let $G$ be a semisimple algebraic group over a field $K$.
+Then the algebraic subgroup $Z(G)$ is finite and the semisimple algebraic group $G/Z(G)$ is adjoint.
+We denote:

-\begin{theorem} Simple group schemes over $\Zz$ are fully classified: each of them is given (up to an isomorphism over $\Zz$) by a Dynkin diagram as in Table 9.2 on \cite[page 72]{linlie} (this table also lists the simply connected ones). \end{theorem} \begin{theorem}[\cite{Chevss}] Let $H$ be a (semi-)simple algebraic group over an algebraically closed field $K$.
-Then, there is a (semi-)simple algebraic group scheme $G$ over $\Zz$ such that $H\cong G_K$. \end{theorem} The result below was proved by Rosenlicht in the case of a perfect field $M$ and by Grothendieck in the arbitrary case.
-We will need it for model complete fields which are necessarily perfect. \begin{theorem}[\cite{ros57} and \cite{sga33}] If $G$ is a reductive algebraic group defined over a field $K$ (in particular: it applies to semi-simple algebraic groups), then $G(K)$ is Zariski dense in $G(K^{\alg})$. \end{theorem}